 The City of Portsmouth receives funding from the U.S. Department of Housing and Urban Development Community Development Block Grant (CDBG) program.
 Under this program, the City of Portsmouth is an entitlement community.
-In FY 2015-2016, the City of Portsmouth will receive \$505,162 to be used in carrying out various eligible programs that benefit residents who earn low or moderate incomes.
+In FY 2021 (the first year of the HUD 2020-2024 Five Year Consolidated Plan), the City of Portsmouth will receive \$533,053 to be used in carrying out various eligible programs that benefit residents who earn low or moderate incomes or address another CDBG National Objective.
 CDBG funds must be used to primarily 1) benefit individuals and families who earn very low, low or moderate incomes; 2) improve neighborhoods in which over 51% of the residents earn very low, low or moderate incomes; and 3) improve accessibility for people with disabilities.
+Additionally, the City may use up to 30% of its entitlement funding for responding to HUD-eligible Urgent Needs.
+Urgent Needs are Urgent Need qualified activities must meet the following criteria: 1) the existing conditions must pose a serious and immediate threat to the health or welfare of the community; 2) the existing conditions are of recent origin or recently became urgent (generally, within the past 18 months); 3) the grantee is unable to finance the activity on its own; and 4) other sources of funding are not available.